The motion pictures of the 1896 Melbourne Cup

 is this really what was meant, or does it mean that positive prints were also made?

-This detail is from the top right of the page, the whole of which is taken up by
+This detail is from the top right of the page, the whole of which is taken up with

 illustrations by